Performance

 Short feedback cycles help you ship faster.
 Waiting for CI to finish is neither fun nor productive.
 We work hard to keep Happo as fast as we possibly can without sacrificing robustness.

-- What browsers you are targeting.
+- type of browsers you are targeting

 Keep complexity down by reducing the number of images and other assets in your tests, avoid testing the same elements multiple times, and keep components isolated.